Support for Research Staff

 The EU HR Excellence in Research Award (HR EiR), recognises an institution’s commitment to meeting the principles of the Researcher Concordat.

 The University participates in an external review of its actions and planning in this area every two years as a condition of retaining the HREiR award.
-Successful reviews have been undertaken in 2013, 2015, 2017 and 2019.
-Our most recent reports and action plans, outlining key achievements and progress made can be viewed here.
-We will next be reviewed in January 2022.
+Successful reviews have been undertaken in 2013, 2015, 2017, 2019 and 2024.
+Find our most recent reports and action plans, outlining key achievements and progress made.
+Our next review is in January 2027.

 Personal, Professional and Career Development